Introduction to Latin squares

 1.7.
 Latin squares in an omniverse of related patterns

-Subsequently, we can follow the symmetry-hierarchy of crystalline -and wallpaper structures (2D) with 7 (4) crystal systems (monoclinic, triclinic etc) and 230 space groups (17 planar groups), and apply it to any Latin square/structure..
+Subsequently,when in LS-world, we can follow the symmetry-hierarchy of crystalline -and wallpaper structures (2D) with 7 (4) crystal systems (triclinic, monoclinic etc) and 230 space groups (17 planar groups), and apply it in the Latin square environment.

-The overall variety of symmetry systems and groups of Latin type squares is hampered by the Latin square conditions: lattice arrangement of sites; all values once and only once per period along the two main axes.
-We saw that square symmetry is impossible unless we accept colour symmetry and so is trigonal unless we accept a Latin hexagon for order n=3 .
+However, the overall variety of symmetry systems and groups “available” for Latin squares is hampered by the Latin square conditions: lattice arrangement of sites, and: all values once and only once per period along two main axes.
+We will see that square symmetry is impossible in order 4 and 5 unless we accept colour symmetry and so is trigonal unless we accept a Latin hexagon for order n=3 .
 Ref.
 (6) invites readers to design a Latin hexagon for n 6.
-This illustrates once more the order-dependency of the symmetry-variety .
-The possible crystal systems are reduced to 2 or 3 with subsequent reduction of the spatial groups to 17 (planar groups).
+This illustrates the order-dependency of symmetry-variety .
+The possible Ls systems are reduced to oblique and rectangular and subsequent reduction of the number of planar groups.
 However, colour symmetry may raise symmetry and diversity.
-Also, keep in mind that many different structures may carry the same planar group symmetry (Chapter 3).
+Also, keep in mind that diverse structures may carry the same formal group symmetry (Chapter 3).

 1.8.
 Translation movements and space (planar) group symmetry

 The overall translational periodicity in a (Latin) structures is pinpointed by its Bravais-lattice.
 Some patterns repeat themselves completely within their Latin square boundaries as can best be seen in an ongoing structure, Fig. 1.7.1, a centred LS with repetition of the structure halfway the body diagonals.
-This is why the number of Bravais lattices exceeds the crystal systems number : 14 (5)versus 7 (3) ;2D in parenthesis.
+This is why the number of Bravais lattices exceeds the crystal systems number .

 Glide lines, combining reflection and translation halfway a full translation period, and all other symmetry operations of a LS under consideration, constitute its planar group (Chapter 2 and 3).